-With assistance from trusted, experienced intermediaries who can offer guidance in navigating a complex and emotional issue, Freddie Mac will provide homeowners in selected high-needs rural regions with heirs' property issues with education and tools needed to clear title and move forward with plans for their futures.
-These collaborative efforts will expand access to information and resources for resolving tangled title and may increase the likelihood that more homeowners will be willing to begin the process.
+With assistance from trusted, experienced intermediaries who can offer guidance in navigating a complex and emotional issue, Freddie Mac will provide homeowners in selected high-needs rural regions with heirs' property issues with education and tools needed to clear title and move forward with plans for their futures. ~~In addition, our collaboration with FHLBs will help expand use of their heirs' property rights programs.~~ These collaborative efforts will expand access to information and resources for resolving tangled title and may increase the likelihood that more homeowners will be willing to begin the process.